Best Swimming Lakes in New Jersey for Families in 2020

 New Jersey is known for its outstanding beaches, but it also has some of the best lakes for swimming in the Northeast.
 This summer, if you want a break from the pounding waves, dive into the calm waters of one of these beautiful New Jersey lakes, which have started to reopen for the 2020 swimming season.

 1. Lake Hopatcong in Hopatcong State Park – Lake Hopatcong

-At about four square miles, Lake Hopatcong is New Jersey's largest freshwater lake, offering visitors outstanding boating, fishing, water sports, and swimming.
+At about four square miles, Lake Hopatcong is New Jersey's largest freshwater lake, offering outstanding boating, fishing, water sports, and swimming.
 Located just 30 miles from the Delaware Water Gap and 40 miles from New York City, Lake Hopatcong's 45 miles of shoreline is home to restaurants, marinas, and public beaches, making it a great escape for the day.
 Swimming is permitted during the summer months while lifeguards are on duty.
 In addition to changing areas and a concession, there are volleyball courts and playgrounds near the beach.